reddylee/PhD-Coup-Survival/jasa/survival_after_coups_jasa.pdf.md

     I categorized ousting by force as 1, even in cases where some leaders "voluntarily" resigned under pressure.
     Other methods of leaving office are considered censored, which can encompass situations where leaders appoint their successors, opt for democratic means of overturn, face health-related issues, or encounter natural death.

+#### Independent variable

+-   **Leader type:** Group A = overstaying leader, Group B = coup-entry leader.
+This variable is the primary independent variable of interest, as it serves as the basis for comparison of survival time between the two types of leaders.

+The dependent and independent data are sourced from the author's incumbent overstay dataset and the leaders dataset by [@goemans2009].

-#### Independent variables
+#### Control variables

--   **Economic Influence Indicators:** For assessing economic influence, two key indicators are utilized: GDP growth and GDP per capita (GDP and GDPpc).
+-   **Indicators of Economic Influence:** To evaluate economic influence, I rely on two primary indicators: the trend in GDP growth (`GDP_growth_trend`) and the logarithm of GDP per capita (`GDP_pc_log)`.
-    These metrics are derived by calculating the 3-year moving average three years before the leader's entry or overstaying year.
+    The GDP_growth_trend is determined by contrasting the GDP growth in the year of a coup entry or overstaying with the preceding 3-year moving average of the growth rate.
-    The dataset utilized for these metrics is sourced from V-Dem Data.
+    The dataset employed for these metrics is sourced from V-Dem Data.

--   **Degree of Democracy:** The level of democracy is gauged using Polity 5 scores at the entry year for each respective country.
+-   **Degree of Democracy:** The level of democracy is gauged using Polity 5 scores (`polity`) at the entry year for each respective country.
-    This measurement serves as an assessment tool to ascertain the degree of democracy prevalent in each nation.
+    This dataset is sourced from the Center for Systemic Peace (CSP)[^6].

--   **Population Size:** Accounting for its potential impact on leaders' tenures, the log population size is considered.
+-   **Population Size:** Accounting for its potential impact on leaders' tenures, the log population size (`pop_log`) is considered.
     This data is obtained from the V-Dem Data and is evaluated in relation to its influence on leadership survival.

 -   **Political Stability:** The stability of the political landscape is crucial in evaluating the survival tenures of leaders.
-    To quantify this aspect, the Major Episodes of Political Violence Variables dataset by [@goldstone2009] is utilized to measure political stability at the leader's entry year.
+    To quantify this aspect, the Major Episodes of Political Violence Variables dataset from the CSP is utilized to measure political stability (`polstab`) at the leader's entry year.

 -   **Leader's Age:** The age of the leader at the entry year serves as an additional variable in the analysis, providing insight into potential correlations with leadership survival.
+    This data is sourced from the leaders dataset by [@goemans2009].

+[^6]: Center for Systemic Peace: <https://www.systemicpeace.org>.
+    Accessed on Dec 24, 2023.

 \newpage